Web HostingDecember 16, 2025 199 views

 • 🛡️ Protecting your domain against spoofing and phishing

-• 📬 Preventing your emails from ending up in spam
+• 📬 Preventing your emails from landing in spam

 • Meeting the requirements of Gmail and Yahoo (mandatory since February 2024)